becerrae1/MyExtension/pybin/README.md

 * `myExtension.enable`: enable/disable this extension
 * `myExtension.thing`: set to `blah` to do something

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

 ## Release Notes

-Users appreciate release notes as you update your extension.
+Users can appreciate the debut release of Pybins with 5 commonly used snippets for new learner of Python.

 ### 1.0.0

-Initial release of ...
+Initial release of Pybin

 ### 1.0.1

-Fixed issue #.
+Updated snippets and formatting.

 ### 1.1.0

-Added features X, Y, and Z.

 -----------------------------------------------------------------------------------------------------------